-Women groups' intervention in the UBE programme implementation in Nigeria is a policy decision that makes them significant stakeholders, also being represented in the Board of UBEC.
+Women groups intervention in the UBE programme implementation in Nigeria is critical to the realization of the UBE objectives and goals.
+Their representation in the Board of UBEC lays credence to thus fact.
 Since 1999 women groups, the NCWS in particular, should be challenged to appraise their contributions so far.
-While it is appreciated that their intervention would not be a panacea to the success of the UBE but their roles as wives, mothers, heads of households (sometimes) and as responsible citizens predispose them to weild a lot of influence over others that makes it imperative for them to stand up to task.
+While it is appreciated that their intervention would not be a panacea to the entire success of the UBE, but their roles as wives, mothers, heads of households (sometimes) and as responsible citizens predispose them to wield a lot of influence over others that makes it imperative for them to stand up to the task.

-Given the wide scope of the UBE programme, the discourse has highlighted monitoring, advocacy and financial intervention for some aspects of the UBE programmes.
-Women groups organization makes it possible for each group in a community to undertaker an aspect of the UBE programme in a community and for net-working that can strengthen weak groups.
+Given the wide scope of the UBE programme, the discourse has highlighted monitoring, advocacy and financial intervention for some aspects of the UBE programme.
+Women groups/ organizations make it possible for each group in a community to undertake an aspect of the UBE programme in a community and for net-working that can strengthen weak groups.
 UBEC should explore and exploit these groups through their umbrella organization, NCWS to make them intervene in all facets of the UBE programme.